-&lt;sup>81 This represents only a small part of the Swedish banking groups' lending to the public abroad.
-The remainder of the banks' lending to the public abroad was thus comprised of the banks' foreign branches and subsidiaries.
-For a brief outline of the total lending abroad, see the box: Foreign operations - a part of the banking groups.
+97 This represents only a small part of the Swedish banking groups' lending to the public abroad.
+The remainder of the banks' lending to the public abroad was thus comprised of the banks' foreign subsidiaries.
+For a brief outline of the total lending abroad, see the box "Foreign operations - a part of the banking groups".